 The festival returns to the downtown core this year comprising 10 city blocks in downtown Jacksonville full of live entertainment, great food and unique shopping experiences.
 Plug 117 West Duval Street, Jacksonville, Florida 32202 into your GPS or online map for direction assistance.

 Coolers take up a lot of room and are strictly prohibited at the festival.
-There are tons of great places to eat downtown and many beverage booths where you can get a cold beer, bottle of wine or Coca-Cola products.
+There are tons of great places to eat downtown and many beverage booths where you can get a cold beer, bottle of wine or soft drinks.
 If you really want to be pampered check out the VIP Packages!

 Where can’t you?!
 The festival consists of two main stages throughout the walkable festival footprint.
-Post up at the Swingin’ Stage, located on the corner of Main and Adams streets in the parking lot next to Burrito Gallery and across from the Jessie Ball DuPont Center to catch the festival’s headlining acts.
-Experience all the new amenities and relax in the newly renovated Hemming Park as you check out the bands on the Groovin’ Stage.
-You can enjoy the music on the Breezin’ Stage too.
+Post up at the Swingin’ Stage, presented by the Jacksonville Aviation Authority, located on the front lawn of the Duval County Courthouse at Pearl and Adams streets, a building recognized for its stately presence and architecture.
+The Groovin’ Stage returns to Hemming Park, at the corner of Laura and Monroe streets.
 Be sure to get tickets to the Jacksonville Jazz Piano Competition where the best amateur jazz pianists go headtohead to compete for the prize.

 We applaud your foresight and thoughtful planning.
 Street closures will begin on Tuesday, May 21 through Sunday, May 26.
 Check back closer to the festival for details and in the meantime you can see the festival map here.

 It may feel like a giant block party but BBQ grills are not permitted.
 Don’t worry though, there will be plenty of food vendors and downtown has some mighty fine places to get a bite to eat.